 'This look isn’t just for country cottages, urban homes can breathe a feeling of nature and relaxation into their homes too.
 As well as a decorating scheme that reflects the outdoors, be sure to crank up the cosy factor with plenty of scatter cushions and throws on your sofa.
 Add in a footstool for maximum comfort and enjoy your morning cuppa while you relish in a slower pace of life – even if it’s just for a moment.'

 What is modern country decor?

-Modern country decor is a stylish alternative to traditional country style decor.
+Modern country living room ideas is a stylish alternative to the approach.
 As a hugely popular interior trend right now, incorporating a mix of industrial, cottagecore, vintage, rustic and its relaxed and natural look is easy to identify.

 Noemie Deed, founder of Cosy Coco says, 'Achieving a modern farmhouse aesthetic centres around the beautiful juxtaposition of the rustic and raw paired with sleek and contemporary design which creates a real sweet spot for cosy and relaxed yet refined interiors.'

 'For example, integrating charming, rustic textures like shaggy rugs, exposed brick, and unrefined woods will instantly give a modern space a beautiful organic foundation which will help pave the way for creating the farmhouse style.

 'These finishes really transform modern spaces, giving them a somewhat elevated homestead feel with all the cosy country vibes, and we are all about creating cosiness.'